k8-mb/k8-mb.github.io/_posts/2018-06-10-size-does-matter.md

 original floor-plan was part of a folder that present the seal from the notary, so, we thought it was part of the contract anyway.

-We discover later, that, since folder containing the original floor-plan has not been signed, it is not part of the contract.
-At least, that is the position of fourreal.
+We discover later, that the folder containing the original floor-plan is not part of the purchase contract, but of the _Teuilungserklärung_ (declaration of division).
 I doubt the questions is that simple.
-Even if it is true (and not being a lawyer, I have to authority on the matter), it seems to me that they have provided to us false information.
+Even if it is true that they are not bounded by such declaration (and not being a lawyer, I have no authority on the matter), it seems to me that they have provided to us false information.
 Of course, part of it could be attributed to the real estate agency, Bewocon, but fourreal itself sent us the plan in the draft of the contract, and in the set of documents of which the purchase contracts belongs, so there is no reason to doubt that Bewocon used measures provided by fourreal.

 I understand that a seller can not control each detail of the implementation, but i do not think we are talking about details here.